agadiffe/Excel-SimpleDatePicker/README.md

    - **Forms** → import the `.frm` files
    - **Modules** → import the `.bas` files
 4. When importing a UserForm, keep its corresponding `.frx` file in the same folder as the `.frm` file.
-5. From `Microsoft_Excel_Objects`, copy the provided code into the corresponding Excel objects in your workbook, such as `ThisWorkbook`.
+5. Copy the provided code from `Microsoft_Excel_Objects` into the corresponding Excel objects, such as `ThisWorkbook`.
 6. Save your workbook as an `.xlsm` file.
 7. Enable macros when prompted.

-> **Important:** Do not rename the imported VBA components unless you also update the code accordingly.

-The `ThisWorkbook` code is required for the DatePicker to open when double-clicking a cell using a supported **Date** format.

 ### Using the included demo